PrioritySoftware/PrioritySoftware.github.io/_general/ODBC.md

 Attempting to access just the subform (e.g., just **ORDERITEMS**) will generate an error.

-The data available via ODBC is subject to the data permissions of the user making the connection.
-Records which you are not authorized to view in the Priority UI are also unavailable via ODBC.
+The data available via ODBC is subject to the system privileges of the user making the connection.
+Forms which you are not authorized to view in the Priority UI are also unavailable via ODBC.

 ## Defining Forms as Available via ODBC